A vintage, rustic wooden chair with worn white paint holding a stack of textured handmade papers on its seat.

 I give thanks to all the generations of people who have taken care of this land past, present, and future; and recognize and deeply appreciate the Indigenous Peoples' connection to this land on which we live and work.

-White dried flower and textured white paper on a round ceramic plate.
+A single white dried flower resting on a piece of textured white paper on a round ceramic plate.